Youth Employment Program

 The Youth Employment Program provides students with a work placement in government that allows them to explore the public service and to gain practical work experience.

-Youth Employment Program work terms are auxiliary appointments, and cannot exceed four months.
-These work terms cannot be extended.
+Youth Employment Program work terms are auxiliary appointments and can't exceed four months.
+These work terms can't be extended.

 In order to be eligible for the BC Public Service’s Youth Employment Program, students must have been enrolled in full-time studies at an accredited educational institution within the past six months.
-Students who meet these criteria at an education institution located outside of BC are eligible for the Youth Employment Program.
+Students who meet these criteria at an educational institution located outside of B.C. are eligible for the Youth Employment Program.

-The Co-op Program is an alternative employment program that provides students, who are registered in a co-operative education program at their post-secondary institution, an opportunity to expand their skills by working on projects that augment their field of study.
+The Co-op Program is an alternative employment program that provides students registered in a co-operative education program at their post-secondary institution an opportunity to expand their skills by working on projects that augment their field of study.

 Opportunities to work for the BC Public Service through the Youth Employment Program are advertised through the BC Public Service Career Centre.

 The Youth Employment Program offers two employment options depending on the level of schooling of the student:

 - Level 1 is for students who have enrolled in full-time studies at an accredited educational institution within the past six months at Grade 12 or below